 Related: The Best Food Storage Containers

-The Yeti Tundra Haul (view at Amazon) or Blue Coolers Ice Vault (view at Amazon), which are rugged, virtually indestructible, and easy to wheel around where you need them.
+The Yeti Tundra Haul (view at Amazon) or Blue Coolers Ice Vault (view at Amazon), which are rugged, virtually indestructible, and easy to wheel around where you need them, are our top picks.
 If you need something more affordable, the Coleman 50-Quart Xtreme 5-Day Heavy-Duty Cooler (view at Amazon) is an all-around winner as well.

 What to Look for in a Cooler